Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Results and Analysis

 \subsection{Comparison with State-of-the-art Methods}

-We compare our method against four zero-shot approaches, supervised learning, and fine-tuning methods, as summarized in Table~\ref{tab:comparison}.
-The evaluation is conducted on both internal (CT-RATE) and external (RAD-ChestCT) validation benchmarks for zero-shot abnormality diagnosis.
-In addition, we examine the input image shape and spacing used by each method.
-Note that when images are resized to a fixed shape without maintaining consistent resolution, the spacing becomes undefined.
-To provide a comprehensive evaluation, we detail the comparison methods as follows:
+We compare our method against six zero-shot approaches, supervised learning, and fine-tuning methods, as summarized in Table~\ref{tab:comparison}.
+The evaluation is conducted on both internal (CT-RATE~\cite{hamamci2024foundation}) and external (RAD-ChestCT~\cite{draelos2021machine}) benchmarks for zero-shot abnormality diagnosis.
+To provide an evaluation, we detail the comparison methods as follows.
+Some methods do not report certain metrics in their original papers; we denote these missing values with ``--'' in the table.